cebarbosa/paintbox/README.md

-# PySPs
+# BASKET: BAyesian Stellar population and KinEmatics Tools

-A Python library to compute study stellar populations using absorption lines and single/composite stellar population models.
+A Python collection of Bayesian models for the study of kinematics and stellar populations in galaxies.